wwwhtml/mvt-pegasus-spyware-checker-tutorial/README.md

 # MVT Pegasus Spyware Checker Tutorial
 A (simpler?) tutorial. <br>
 <br>
-Because: <i>"An unprecedented leak of more than 50,000 phone numbers selected for surveillance by the customers of the israeli company NSO Group shows how this technology has been systematically abused for years.
-The Forbidden Stories consortium and Amnesty International had access to records of phone numbers selected by NSO clients in more than 50 countries since 2016." ~ https://forbiddenstories.org/about-the-pegasus-project/</i><br>
+(<i>"An unprecedented leak of more than 50,000 phone numbers selected for surveillance by the customers of the israeli company NSO Group shows how this technology has been systematically abused for years.
+The Forbidden Stories consortium and Amnesty International had access to records of phone numbers selected by NSO clients in more than 50 countries since 2016." ~ https://forbiddenstories.org/about-the-pegasus-project/</i>)<br>
 <br>
 <br>
 Needed: